Saturday, December 1 – Mindo to San Clemente – 350 km

 But we carried on down the gravel road to Moray.
 This location is well signed and even without the signs, one just needs to follow the tour buses.
 We enjoyed the ride on the gravel road through beautifully productive hilly country.
 Fields of various colours and crops stretch as far as we could see making a lovely patchwork.
 Upon our arrival at Moray we went to the ticket booth and discovered tourists can’t buy a ticket to just this site.
 To enter, we would have had to buy a pass for 4 sites (Ollantaytambo, Pisac, Chinchero as well as Moray) that has to be used within 2 days.
 Apparently this is the rule and there is no accommodation for tourists who might not be taking a pre-planned trip in this area, or who might not make all these stops within 48 hours.
 We had been able to buy a single entry to Ollantaytambo but could not purchase a single entry for Moray.
 We were dismayed to say the least, and were unwilling to pay for 4 sites knowing we would only visit this one.
 So we headed back the way we had come without being able to see Moray.
 Disappointing to say the least.
 And somehow the countryside didn’t seem quite as lovely on the ride back towards the highway.

 Later that afternoon the rain that had threatened all afternoon arrived in buckets.
-I’m not sure I’ve ever seen rain come down so heavily, nor so much lightening and thunder striking and rumbling so close.
+I’m not sure I’ve ever seen rain come down so heavily, nor so much lightning and thunder striking and rumbling so close.
 Certainly a change from the usual weather we have at Christmas.
-The rain was heavy enough that we considered cancelling our dinner reservation.
-However we decided that we would go if we could find a cab, which we did.
+The rain was heavy enough that we considered canceling our dinner reservation.
+However, we decided that we would go if we could find a cab, which we did.

 Wednesday, December 26 – Cusco to Puno – 380 km